title

 WHEREAS, in states with similar programs, businesses have reported higher employee retention, improved productivity, and stronger economic performance; by passing this bill, the General Assembly can ensure that Pennsylvania businesses will no longer face a competitive disadvantage as neighboring states like New York, New Jersey, Delaware, and Maryland have already implemented paid leave programs of this nature; and

-WHEREAS, it is the judgment of Council that HB200 offers flexibility to employers to use private insurers if their benefits meet or exceed state standards, with benefits calculated on a graduated scale (using a percentage of the statewide average weekly wage) to ensure the program is accessible to all workers, such that workers will be able to utilize the fund when they need it, retain their jobs and return to work, rather than go on unemployment or other government-subsidized programs; and
+WHEREAS, it is the judgment of Council that the Family Care Act offers flexibility to employers to use private insurers if their benefits meet or exceed state standards, with benefits calculated on a graduated scale (using a percentage of the statewide average weekly wage) to ensure the program is accessible to all workers, such that workers will be able to utilize the fund when they need it, retain their jobs and return to work, rather than go on unemployment or other government-subsidized programs; and

-WHEREAS, it is accordingly also the judgment of Council that this framework will help put money back into the pockets of hard-working Pennsylvanians so they can care for themselves and their families following the birth of a child or when serious illness strikes a family member, while also ensuring small businesses who would not be able to afford to offer this benefit on their own can still do so; and
+WHEREAS, it is accordingly also the judgment of Council that this framework will help put money back into the pockets of hard-working Pennsylvanians so they can care for themselves and their families following the birth of a child or when serious illness strikes a family member; and

-WHEREAS, by keeping more Allegheny County residents employed, a program of the nature contemplated by HB200 will preserve revenues for those taxing bodies that rely upon earned income taxes, while also mitigating the rate at which families must consider moving out of their homes due to care expenses, in the process mitigating homelessness and property tax base issues within the County; and
+WHEREAS, by keeping more Allegheny County residents employed, a program of the nature contemplated by the Family Care Act will preserve revenues for those taxing bodies that rely upon earned income taxes, while also mitigating the rate at which families must consider moving out of their homes due to care expenses, in the process mitigating homelessness and property tax base issues within the County; and

-WHEREAS, it is additionally the judgment of Council that, in the context of public health, enactment of HB200 will inure to the benefit of children and parents through:
+WHEREAS, it is additionally the judgment of Council that, in the context of public health, enactment of the Family Care Act will inure to the benefit of children and parents through:

 • Increased vaccination rates as more children can attend well-child pediatric care;